-The factory default settings configure the ATS II for measuring vehicle speeds.
+The factory default settings configure the gun for baseball operation to measure the release (peak) and roll-down speeds of a pitched ball.
 If other modes of operation are desired, use the two blue keys on the keypad to configure the radar.
 The MENU key navigates through the menu structure to choose a menu item, and the SELECT key changes the setting for the chosen item.
-Refer to the Radar Configuration section for details.
+Refer to the Radar Configuration section (page 9) for details.